aloma-io/aloma-io/docs/getting-started/toy-example.md

 ## Building the Workflow

-Once you create a new task, you will be redirected to the task execution screen.
-We have not created any steps yet, so there is nothing to match and ALOMA reports "Task is incomplete" and add new step to start building the workflow.
-In ALOMA we build workflows based on data in context, we create a task from JSON and then write steps iteratively using real data, which makes it easier to build steps.
+Once the new task is created, you will be redirected to the task execution screen.
+We have not created any steps yet, so there is nothing to match and ALOMA reports "Task is incomplete".
+We now need to add a new step to start building the workflow, which is how they are built in ALOMA.
+Workflows are built based on data in context using real data, which makes it easy to build iteratively.

+Press `Add new step` to continue.

 ![retire-ship-task-start](../static/asset/img/retire-ship-1.png)

 ## Offboarding the Crew

-Click on the "Add New Step" button to continue, which launches the create new step pop-up.
+The "Add New Step" button launches the create new step pop-up.

 Enter the Step Name `offboard crew`.
 Hit `create`.

 ![name-step](../static/asset/img/name-new-step.png)

-**The step consists of two parts, a `match` and the `code` to apply.
-Copy the parts over to the step.**
+**The step consists of two parts, a `match` section and the `code` section.
+Copy the parts listed below over to the step.**

 ![blank-step](../static/asset/img/blank-step.png)